surrealdb/kaig/README.md

 async_insert_document | insert a document/chunk asynchronously
 insert_document | insert a document/chunk synchronously
-embed_and_insert | generate an embedding (if needed) and insert the document/chunk vector_search_from_text | embed query text and run a vector search vector_search | run a vector search with a provided embedding async_vector_search | run a vector search with a provided embedding (async)
+embed_and_insert | generate an embedding (if needed) and insert the document/chunk embed_and_insert_batch | generate embeddings and insert documents/chunks in batch vector_search_from_text | embed query text and run a vector search vector_search | run a vector search with a provided embedding async_vector_search | run a vector search with a provided embedding (async)